TIS-Cloud-Team/oracle-cloud-day-kube-demo/README.md

-# Oracle Cloud Day - Demo
+# Oracle Cloud Day - Kubernetes Demo

 This demo shows how to quickly deploy from GitHub Actions to Oracle's Container Engine for Kubernetes (OKE) service.